M74 armored recovery vehicle

-The M74 tank recovery vehicle (M74) was an engineer vehicle used by the U.S. Army in the 1950s.
+The tank recovery vehicle M74 (M74) was an engineer vehicle used by the U.S. Army in the 1950s.
 It was designed to cope with the heavier weights of the M26 Pershing and M47 Patton.
 It could also be suitable for light dozing, since it had a hydraulic, front-mounted spade.
-More than 1000 were produced by Bowen-McLaughlin-York by converting M4A3 Sherman tanks starting in 1954.
-Later, some were converted from M32B1 ARVs by Rock Island Arsenal until 1958.
+1126 were produced by Bowen-McLaughlin-York by converting M4A3 Sherman tanks starting in 1954.
+From 1956, 60 M32B3A1s were converted by Rock Island Arsenal until 1958.

 Development

 After the Korean War the M74 was designed to cope with the heavier weights of the new vehicles that were being introduced.

-Designed in 1953, it was based on the M4A3 HVSS medium tank and it was developed to cope with the heavier M26 Pershing and M47 Patton tanks which were entering service, which the M32 Armored Recovery Vehicle (ARV) was unable to retrieve.
-Using the standard Ford GAA and wide tracks, the chassis would be rebuilt.
+Designed in 1953, it was based on the M4A3 HVSS medium tank and it was developed to cope with the heavier M26 Pershing and M47 Patton tanks which were entering service, which the M32 armoured recovery vehicle (ARV) was unable to retrieve.
+Using the standard Ford GAA and HVSS suspension the chassis would be rebuilt.
 It was replaced in service with the U.S. Army by the M88 Hercules.